 For patients on testosterone, we want to make sure your testosterone level isn’t too high and that your hematocrit (your concentration of Red Blood Cells or RBCs) is in a safe range.
 This helps us keep you as safe as possible and minimize the risks of testosterone.
 Your testosterone level also helps us determine how effective your dosing is.
 Your lab value isn’t the end all and be all - it’s just one piece of information that your medical provider will factor into a conversation with you about how you’re feeling and the changes you’re experiencing.

 For patients on estrogen, we measure estrogen levels mostly for safety.
 Estrogen levels aren’t the best measure of how effective your regimen is, but we check them to make sure they aren’t super high.
-When estrogen levels are too high, this increases the risk for side effects (like a blood clot, for example) without giving you more benefit.
+When estrogen levels are too high, this increases the risk for side effects (such as blood clots or stroke) without giving you more benefit.
 Your testosterone levels are more helpful in telling us how effective your regimen is.
 Our goal is to see your testosterone levels dropping.
-Again, it’s important to know that your lab values aren’t the end all and be all - they’re just one piece of information that your medical provider will factor into a conversation with you about how you’re feeling and the changes you’re experiencing.
+Again, it’s important to know that your lab values aren’t everything - they’re just one piece of information that your medical provider will factor into a conversation with you about how you’re feeling and the changes you’re experiencing.

 How does lab testing work through Plume?

-Plume has partnered with Quest Diagnostics, a national clinical laboratory that provides convenient lab draws from over 2,200 sites throughout the United States.
+Plume has partnered with Quest Diagnostics and Labcorp, two national clinical laboratories that provide convenient lab draws from thousands of sites throughout the United States.
 The way it works is:

-When your labs are due, our Plume nurses will send you a message in the Spruce app with your order.
-They’ll also send the order to Quest!
+Step 2: When your labs are due, our Plume nurses will send you a message in the Spruce app with your order.
+They’ll also send the order to Quest/Labcorp!

-You’ll schedule an appointment at any Quest Diagnostics lab site in your state to get your blood drawn.
+Step 3: You’ll schedule an appointment at any Quest Diagnostics or Labcorp lab site in your state to get your blood drawn.

-If you inject medicines, get your blood drawn midway between injection days.
+• If you inject medicines, get your blood drawn midway between injection days.
 For example, if your injections are on Tuesday, schedule your blood work for Friday or Saturday.
+Please do not get labs drawn the day after you inject (if you inject Tuesday, do not go to the lab on Wednesday).
+If you inject on the day your labs are done, have the labs drawn first, then do your injection.

-If you use a gel, apply the gel away from the inside of your forearm where your elbow bends or get blood drawn in the other arm.
+• If you use a gel, apply the gel away from the inside of your forearm where your elbow bends or get blood drawn in the other arm.
 Having gel on your skin at the draw site can skew your test results.
+It is even better if you wait to apply gel until after your labs are drawn.

 How much will I pay for labs in New York, New Jersey, or Rhode Island?

-Due to telehealth laws in New York, New Jersey, and Rhode Island, Quest Diagnostics must bill all New York, New Jersey, and Rhode Island patients directly for labs.
-Then, the patient must pay Quest Diagnostics directly.
-However, even though patients in New York, New Jersey, and Rhode Island pay out-of-pocket, you receive a significant discount on Quest’s regular pricing for quarterly lab charges.
-Quest Diagnostics will send you a bill that charges around $30-$35.
+Due to telehealth laws in New York, New Jersey, and Rhode Island, Quest Diagnostics/Labcorp must bill all New York, New Jersey, and Rhode Island patients directly for labs.
+Then, the patient must pay Quest Diagnostics/Labcorp directly.
+However, even though patients in New York, New Jersey, and Rhode Island pay out-of-pocket, you receive a significant discount on labs’ regular pricing for quarterly bloodwork charges.
+Quest Diagnostics or Labcorp will send you a bill that charges around $30-$35.
 In consideration of this extra cost, your Plume membership costs $90/month instead of $99/month.